 A juvenile facing vandalism charges may face a number of penalties if he or she is convicted of this offense.
 It is important to work quickly to consult a Los Angeles juvenile crime defense attorney if your child has been accused of vandalism.
 Prevention is a key factor in any juvenile case, as a skilled juvenile lawyer may be able to have charges dropped before the case ever goes to juvenile court.

 Although vandalism, defacing property and graffiti may be considered lesser juvenile crimes, they may still result in a number of penalties.
-Specific penalties will depend upon the value of property damage which occurred.
+Specific penalties will depend upon the value of property damage that occurred.
 When the value is under $400, this is a lesser offense.
 When the property damage is more than $400, the juvenile will likely face harsher penalties.

 These penalties, for a minor, may include: